 Your toilet: One of the most important parts of your caravan

-One of the questions that may pop into your mind when considering a caravan toilet would be - do I require it or not?
+One of the questions that may pop into your mind when considering a caravan toilet is - do I actually need it or not?
 Well, there are quite a few benefits to installing a toilet in your caravan.

 Here are some of the main ones: